 INSKEEP: Anthony Kuhn in Beijing, I want to play you a piece of tape.
-This is tape from Steven Chu, the American energy secretary, who visited China earlier this year and came away, he said, very impressed with China's efforts to capture wind and solar energy, cleaner forms of energy.
+This is tape from Steven Chu, the American energy secretary, who visited China earlier this year and came away he said very impressed with China's efforts to capture wind and solar energy, cleaner forms of energy.

-Secretary STEVEN CHU (Department of Energy): China is ahead in certain aspects.
+INSKEEP: China is ahead in certain aspects.
 They want very much to expand their homegrown wind capacity to develop those exquisitely efficient turbines.
 They are very serious about developing photovoltaic technology.
 And so they are looking at this, and they are spending of order $12 million an hour to generate alternative and cleaner forms of energy.

 INSKEEP: How do we match up that picture of a China that's very active in this area with this other picture of China, Anthony Kuhn, that may not be doing very much at all?

-Not because of Copenhagen, not because of global warming, so much as concerns about energy security and pollution.
+KUHN: Not because of Copenhagen, not because of global warming, so much as concerns about energy security and pollution.
 But as I said, you know, this commitment at the central government level is very different from the reality in the inland poorer provinces, places that need to ramp up industry.